juice-shop/pwning-juice-shop/appendix/solutions.md

 ### Gain read access to an arbitrary local file on the web server

-To solve this challenge, the easiest way would be to look for ["ExpressJs Local File Read vulnerability"](https://www.google.com/search?q=ExpressJs+Local+File+Read+vulnerability) in Google.
-Another approach (the one described below) is to fuzz the parameters to look for an unhandled error.

-1. Login with any user account and go to "Account"-> "Privacy and Security" -> "Request Data Erasure".
+1. Log in with any user account and go to _Account_ > _Privacy and Security_ > _Request Data Erasure_.
-There is a form where you can ask for data erasure (as per article 17 GDPR)

-2. Fill in the fields ("Confirm Email Address" and "Answer") with random data and submit.
-Using browser's developer tools or an intercepting proxy, notice that a POST request is issued with 2 body parameters (`email` and `securityAnswer`)
+2. Fill in the fields _Confirm Email Address_ and _Answer_ with random data and submit.
+Using your browser's developer tools or an intercepting proxy, notice that a `POST` request is issued with two body parameters (`email` and `securityAnswer`)
 3. Using your favorite fuzzing tool and wordlist, start to fuzz the body parameters.
-You'll notice an unhandled error when the `layout` parameter is provided (the server returns a `500 Internal Server Error` response status code).
-Also, notice that the body of the response says **"Error: ENOENT: no such file or directory"** indicating that we hit the LFR vulnerability.
-We can also see the full pathname of the file the application is trying to access (which is `<root_directory>/juice-shop/views/<our_input_filename>`)
+4. Notice an unhandled `500 Internal Server Error` when a parameter `layout` is provided in the request.
+Also, notice that the error response says `Error: ENOENT: no such file or directory` indicating that we might have hit the LFR vulnerability.
+We can also see the full pathname of the file the application is trying to access: `<root_directory>/juice-shop/views/<value_of_layout_parameter>`

-4. Based on previous error message, we can guess (or bruteforce) a valid filename.
-For example, issuing a POST request with the following body will solve the challenge: `layout=../package.json`
+4. Based on the previous error message, we can guess (or bruteforce) a valid filename.
+For example, issuing another `POST` request with the following body will solve the challenge: `layout=../package.json`

-This vulnerability arises when ExpressJs is using Handlebars as template engine and it can even lead to RCE in some cases (more details [here](https://blog.shoebpatel.com/2021/01/23/The-Secret-Parameter-LFR-and-Potential-RCE-in-NodeJS-Apps/)).
+This vulnerability arises when ExpressJS is using Handlebars as a template engine and it can even lead to RCE in some cases.
+You can read more about it in this [blog post by Juice Shop's former Google Summer of Code student Shoeb Patel](https://blog.shoebpatel.com/2021/01/23/The-Secret-Parameter-LFR-and-Potential-RCE-in-NodeJS-Apps/).

 ## ⭐⭐⭐⭐⭐⭐ Challenges